moding-il/bizdoc.core/README.md

 }
 ```

-This code pattern is recommended if your form open a line portal, and the user should be able to navigate back to the form header.
+This code pattern is recommended if your form opens a line portal, and the user should be able to navigate back to the form header.

 ### Providing a user guide